Please follow the next steps below to complete your enrollment process as a transfer student.

 If you currently have classes in progress, your admission to the university is contingent upon your satisfactory completion of those courses.
 You must submit a final college transcript showing your final grades in your current coursework prior to enrollment.
 A registration hold will be placed on your record if the final college transcript is not submitted.
 Be mindful that evaluations of transfer credit cannot be completed until we receive your final, official college transcript(s).
 Our office may rescind admission on students whose academic performance declines.
 Transfer students must maintain an overall 2.0 grade point average to enroll in the University.

 Second Degree Students: Because you have earned a bachelor's degree from an accredited institution, you have satisfied the UNC Charlotte general education requirements.
 Second degree candidates receive 90 hours of transfer credit from their first bachelor's degree.
+Second Degree students who are in the RN-to-BSN program receive 52 credit hours.
 The Admissions Office will not prepare a course-by-course evaluation of your academic transcript, however, we will evaluate all prior coursework and award course credit for those courses that meet major-specific prerequisites.
-The remaining 90 credit hours will be awarded as transfer elective credit.
+The remaining credit hours will be awarded as transfer elective credit.

 11. Report any changes to Undergraduate Admissions.